majamassarini/automate-home/README.md

 ## Example projects

 The following are some example projects.

-The links point to a **statical html example** of the final GUI you will obtain, and to the github project with the configuration files:
+These links point to a **statical html example** of the final GUI you will obtain using the configuration files, and to a github project with all the configuration files:

  * [lights models](https://majamassarini.github.io/automate-lights-example/pages/172.31.10.243/index.html) ([configuration](https://github.com/majamassarini/automate-lights-example))
  * [curtain models](https://majamassarini.github.io/automate-curtains-example/pages/172.31.10.244/index.html) ([configuration](https://github.com/majamassarini/automate-curtains-example))
  * [sound player model](https://majamassarini.github.io/automate-sound-player-example/pages/172.31.10.247/index.html) ([configuration](https://github.com/majamassarini/automate-sound-player-example))

-Ideally you should be able to use them by changing:
+Ideally, you should be able to use the configuration files in the examples by changing:
- * the ```configuration.ini``` file, adjusting the ip addresses;
+ * the ```configuration.ini``` file, adjusting the paths and the ip addresses;
- * the files in the ```performer``` directory, modifying the devices addresses (if you have devices speaking the same protocol!);
+ * the files in the ```performer``` directory, modifying the devices addresses (if you have devices speaking the same protocol);
  * you can also change automation details in the ```scheduler_triggers``` directory

 Maybe, this page can help me clarify what I mean: [landing page](https://majamassarini.github.io/automate-home).

-When, the project configuration fits your needs, you can use it in different ways.
+When, the project configuration files fits your needs, you can use them in different ways.

 ### Installation